 Peel and grate the garlic cloves and ginger, chop the spring onions and add them to a wok together with half a teaspoon of oil.

-Stir for 30 seconds, then add the vegetables chopped roughly.
+Stir for 30 seconds, then add peppers and onion chopped roughly.

 Stir well for about 5 minutes, so that the vegetables can soften.
 A high heat is recommended when stir frying.